hahaha12379/RNALoc-LM/readme.md

 ptflops==0.6.6
 rna-fm==0.2.2
 ```
-It should be noted that you need to use ```python pip install rna-fm==0.2.2``` to install rna-fm.
+It should be noted that you need to use ``` pip install rna-fm==0.2.2``` to install rna-fm.

 ### Usage

 First of all, you need to download pre-trained models from [this gdrive link](https://drive.google.com/drive/folders/1VGye74GnNXbUMKx6QYYectZrY7G2pQ_J?usp=share_link) and put the pth files into the `pretrained` folder.

 Then, you can train the model in a very simple way.
 For different RNAs, just train the corresponding python files.

 ```python
 python lncRNA.py